Jespancer/tribute-page/notes.md

 quotes fading in when scrolling down one at a time.

-section1 - bio and important years
+section1 - bio and important years.
-section2 - quotes
+section2 - quotes.
-section3 -
+section3 - .

 Between section 1 and 2 have waves/other decoration